MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/plan/tech-ref/key-concepts/claim-rule-template/When-to-Use-a-Pass-Through-or-Filter-Claim-Rule.md

 When you use a relying party trust, this rule can be configured to pass through or filter outgoing claims that will be sent to the relying party.
 Some relying parties might not understand certain claim types, or certain claims might contain sensitive information that should not be sent to certain relying parties.
 This rule template can help to enforce those policies for a particular relying party trust.

 ## How to create this rule
-You create this rule using either the claim rule language or using the Pass Through or Filter an Incoming Claim rule template in the [!INCLUDE[nextref_adfs2](includes/nextref_adfs2_md.md)] Management snap\-in.
+You create this rule using either the claim rule language or using the Pass Through or Filter an Incoming Claim rule template in the AD FS Management snap\-in.
 This rule template provides the following configuration options:

 -   Specify a claim rule name